 A sextant is a tool sailors have used for centuries to navigate and explore.
 It is also a symbol of how coffee was originally transported out of Africa, as well as of our ongoing efforts to find the highest quality beans and bring them to you.
 As such, we only buy from sources we have cultivated direct, sustainable relationships with.
 In fact, many of these farmers include our family and friends.

-We personally roast all of our beans using state-of-the-art equipment designed to highlight the inherent sweetness of the coffee.
+We personally roast all of our beans here in San Francisco using state-of-the-art equipment designed to highlight the inherent sweetness of the coffee.
 We want to bring out the natural sugars that develop during the roasting process, then caramelize them at a specific rate in order to create a roast that’s neither too light nor too dark.
 Using this approach, we are able to emphasize the individual attributes and complexities of each coffee.

 About the founder

 Kinani was born in Ethiopia, where he grew up surrounded by his country’s rich coffee culture.
-After moving to and seeing the attention to quality and craft of the third-wave coffee movement, he wanted to combine the best coffees of his home country with the highest quality equipment and roasting processes he could find.
+After moving to San Francisco and seeing the attention to quality and craft of the third-wave coffee movement, he wanted to combine the best coffees of his home country in Ethiopia with the highest quality equipment and roasting processes he could find.
 In doing so, he also wanted to help farmers back in Ethiopia, as well as in wider parts of the world.
 In 2014, he founded Sextant, and is the only Ethiopian independently roasting and selling coffee in the U.S.